lfit/itpol/protecting-code-integrity.md

 #### Remove the master key

 Please see the previous section and make sure you have backed up your GnuPG directory in its entirety.
-What we are about to do will make your key useless if you do not have a usable backup!
+What we are about to do will render your key useless if you do not have a usable backup!

 First, identify the keygrip of your master key: